MuhammedKalkan/Anyka-Camera-Firmware/README.md

 Then you can create your custom firmware or if you are sure use the one in

 Releases

+Camera Sensors included in this repo are gc1084,gc1054, gc1034, H62 , H63.
+If yours is different (check /usr/modules and look for .ko files), use your own drivers .
+Look at [here](https://github.com/MuhammedKalkan/Anyka-Camera-Firmware?tab=readme-ov-file#different-hardware)

+Wifi Sensors included in this repo are rtl8188fu,atbm603x_wifi_usb, ssv6x5x.
+If yours is different  (check /usr/modules and look for .ko files), use your own drivers .
+Look at [here](https://github.com/MuhammedKalkan/Anyka-Camera-Firmware?tab=readme-ov-file#different-hardware)

 ## Before Beginning